SequentSoft/ThreadFlow/docs/guide/master/advanced/sessions.md

 With the `eloquent` driver, session data will be stored in the database.

+You need to run the `php artisan threadflow:session-table` command to create the necessary table.

 ## Managing Session Data

 You can manage session data using the `session` method: